khairooo/Data-visaulisation-/README.md

-All my Machine Learning projects related to me as an Artificial Intillegnce Instructor
+All my Machine Learning projects related to me as an Artificial Intelligence Instructor
-- From python to the last project oin Unsupervised Machine learning
+- From python Basics  to the last project in Unsupervised Machine Learning